Do you sometimes feel like you don’t know how to organize your life?

 5.)
 Start with the Easy Stuff

-- There really isn’t a time limit for when you get organized.
-If you can’t make a decision now, put it on hold until you’re ready.
+- There isn’t a time limit for when you get organized.
+If you can’t decide, put it on hold until you’re ready.

 - Ask for help and support.
 This process can be very stressful for some people – but ask for it anyway.
-Whether you pay for a professional or you have a trusted friend to help you, support and guidance are key toward achieving great and lasting results.
+Whether you pay for a professional or have a trusted friend to help you, support and guidance are key to achieving great and lasting results.

 - Trust your intuition.
-Organizing is actually a great way to learn how to work with and trust your intuition.
+Organizing is a great way to learn how to work with and trust your intuition.
 So allow yourself to listen to your inner voice on whether or not to keep something.
-Soon, you’ll have built up your intuition muscle to use with all the decisions you make in life.
+Soon, you’ll have built up your intuition muscle to use with all your life decisions.

 6.)
 Take a Break When You Organize Your Life